Protecting elders from financial abuse

 Summary: Learn how to help protect you or your loved ones from common elder abuse scams.

 Financial abuse of elderly citizens is one of the most common, yet under-reported, crimes in the United States.
-Since 2013, financial institutions have reported more than 180,000 suspicious activities targeting older adults, involving a total of more than $6 billion.1 Worse, true losses may be difficult to calculate since many incidents go unrecognized or unreported.
+Between 2013 and 2019, financial institutions have reported more than 180,000 suspicious activities targeting older adults, involving a total of more than $6 billion.1 Worse, true losses may be difficult to calculate since many incidents go unrecognized or unreported.

 Common elder fraud scenarios